johslarsen/grafana-dashboards/README.md

 ## Loki

 Most of the loki queries are based on systemd logs using labels for the systemd unit and the syslog identifiers.
+Also add the systemd priority as a level label, which is useful to get coloring in explore log volume and log views.
 These are scraped with a Loki job like:
 ```
 - job_name: systemd-journal
   journal: